Macb3th/dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 ## Registering an event handler {#event-handler}

-When a user enters text into the input field, a _change_ event fires.
+When a user enters text into the input field, a _change_ event fires, indicating that the value in the input field has just changed.
 The todo app has a function named addToDoItem() that can handle these change events.
-The following code connects addToDoItem to the input field:
+The following code connects addToDoItem() to the input field:

 ![Add an event handler to the toDoInput element](images/event-handler-todo.png)